fireship-io/git-sticker/README.md

+Yuppee...
+A sticker!

 🚨 The first 200 PRs get the holographic sticker shown below.
 PRs after will get a regular Fireship sticker until they run out.

 📺 Watch [How to Submit a Pull Request in 100 Seconds](https://youtu.be/8lGpZkjnkt4) on YouTube